 Sugars are added to beer for two main reasons:

 - To raise the alcohol level of the beer without using more wort.
-Wort gives the beer the sugar it needs to make alcohol, adding more wort would make a dark beer (stout) with more alcohol.
+Wort gives the beer the sugar it needs to make alcohol, adding more wort would make a strong dark beer.
 If you want a light beer with higher alcohol content, then you need to add sugar.

-The type of sugar used will affect the flavor of the beer.
-Obviously, honey and maple syrup have distinct flavors.
-I use dextrose because it’s cheap, doesn’t affect the flavor of the beer, and it is available at my homebrew shop.
+The type of sugar will affect the flavor of the beer.
+Honey, molasses, and maple syrup all have distinct flavors.
+I typically use dextrose because it’s cheap, doesn’t affect the flavor of the beer and is available at my local homebrew shop.

 Added to the boil